We look forward to welcoming you to Sheffield once more for this year’s Regional convention from 9 – 11 May 2025.

 PLEASE READ: You will be required to confirm whether your Song Information (including the order of songs) has altered since you provided this information at the time of competition registration.
 Quartets and Chorus leaders should provide any updates (to songs or order) at the competition briefing (online May 6).
 Any updates after this date should be emailed directly to the competition coordinator at events@sweetadelines.org.uk and communication coordinator communication@sweetadelines.org.uk.

-Narrated video walkthroughs of the standard and step free traffic pattern routes for the Octagon Centre:
+Narrated video walkthroughs of the traffic pattern routes for the Octagon Centre:

 If you have any questions about the route, email the Competition Coordinator at events@sweetadelines.org.uk.